Meet Dr. Michal

 Music as Medicine

 I unexpectedly starting writing songs one Fall day in 2011 and soon realized what a therapeutic tool it is for me to process perceived limitations, healing, love, grief and really whatever life throws my way.
 I am grateful to be part of such a vibrant and kind music community here in Philly.
-You can check out some of my songs over at BandCamp.

 Ritual + Practice